wayri/Arduino-Oscilloscope/README.md

 Arduino based Oscilloscope with advanced features and two channels.
 It is a DIY **Oscilloscope** based on popular Arduino platform.

-Osciduino is an arduino based oscilloscope (tried and tested on arduino uno r3 and mega 2560).
+Arduino-Oscilloscope(here-after reffered to as Osciduino| *There is another project with the same name that is why the title name is changed here, after I saw the another project with the same name ie OsciDuino*) is an arduino based oscilloscope (tried and tested on arduino uno r3 and mega 2560).
 Though I would recommend using mega if you can.

 ### Why and what can it do
 it is an educational project to get the insight into the internal workings of a buffered digital oscilloscope (DSO).